lauretano/t2-atomic/README.md

 All image variants are based on Universal Blue images, so they include their update tooling, justfiles, etc. When using the rebase commands, be sure to use the correct variant for your desired DE and use case.

 #### Alpha state images
-- t2-atomic - as close to vanilla Fedora Atomic Gnome (Silverblue) as possible.
+- t2-atomic-gnome - as close to vanilla Fedora Atomic Gnome (Silverblue) as possible.
+- t2-atomic-plasma - as close to vanilla Fedora Atomic Plasma (Kinoite) as possible

 #### Pre-Alpha, don't install unless you love rolling back ;)
-- t2-atomic-plasma - as close to vanilla Fedora Atomic KDE (Kinoite) as possible.

-#### Personal spins that include a bunch of packages and flatpaks no one but Kansei wants (think 3d printing slicer apps, matrix client, a bunch of browsers, some raspberry pi-related tools, some dev tools.
+> Note that COSMIC images currently require disabling selinux, but only to use the COSMIC greeter.
+- t2-atomic-cosmic-gnome - COSMIC pre-alpha, atop silverblue (so it includes Gnome and related apps).
-- t2-atomic-cosmic-kansei - COSMIC pre-alpha, atop silverblue (so it includes gnome).
+- t2-atomic-cosmic-kansei - COSMIC pre-alpha, atop kinoite (so it includes plasma).
 WARNING: must disable selinux or you will need to rollback, you won't get past the login window.
-- t2-atomic-kansei - same as t2-atomic (gnome) but with my personally used apps and flatpaks

 ### Then, Rebase, Find Joy